-As can be seen from Fig.2 and Fig.3, the normal mode perturbations undergo exponential growth for some range of values of bulk Richardson number $J_2$ .
-The wind velocities required for the perturbations to grow exponentially and for the instigation of instabilities are in the feasible range (see Table 2).
-Beaufort wind force scale is an empirical scale that gives
+As can be seen from Fig.2 and Fig.4, the normal mode perturbations undergo exponential growth.
 Strong stable stratification requires large wind forcing and inertia to overcome the stabilizing effect of gravity, which tries to keep the denser fluid at the bottom (see Taylor [6] and Goldstein [7]).
-For Kelvin-Helmholtz instability to occur, a jump in the velocity profile is needed (Drazin [4]).
-In our system there is no presence of jump in the velocity, so Kelvin-Helmholtz instability will not occur therefore the instability that is observed is a new kind of instability.
+For Kelvin-Helmholtz instability (KH) to occur, a jump in the velocity profile is needed (Drazin [4]).
+In our system there is a presence of jump in the velocity, so KH will occur.
+In fact the most energetic instability in our system is the KH.
+In KH instabilities the growth rate has an approximate direct correlation with wavenumber $(\alpha)$ , this behaviour is evident in our results (see Fig.2 and Fig.3).
+Classical KH instabilities are stationary instabilities, that do not have any wave propagation speed (Drazin [4]).
+In our system the KH type instability is undergoing propagation since the mean speed of the interface is not zero.
+The wind speeds required for instability are feasible and are shown in Table 2, the wind speeds are also given in terms of Beaufort scale which is an empirical scale used to describe and report wind speeds.